Anh-Khoa-PC/spotflow-documentation/api/authentication.md

 ---
 title: Authentication
+hide_title: true
 sidebar_position: 2
 ---

-# Authentication
+## Authentication

 Secure authentication is crucial for protecting your account and ensuring authorized access.
-Authenticate your API calls by including your secret key in the Authorization header of every request you make.
+All API requests require authentication with your secret key. <span style={{backgroundColor: "yellow", borderRadius: "5px"}}>Include it in the "Authorization" header for secure access.</span>

+<br></br>

-## API Key Management
+### API Key Management

 Spotflow provides two key types for API access: public keys and secret keys.
 You can manage these keys from your Spotflow dashboard.